How to Decide on a Trucking School near Wiggins Colorado

-Which Commercial Drivers License Will You Require?
+Which CDL Will You Require?

 Class A CDL.
-A Class A Commercial Drivers License is needed to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
-A few of the vehicles that operators may be able to drive with Class A licenses are:
+A Class A CDL is needed to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+Some of the vehicles that operators may be able to drive with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers